Troubleshoot On-Premise Installation Failures

 kubectl -n pca logs -l app=skylight-aaa

-To workaround issues, often the solution is to edit a deployment, statefulset, configmap or other such Kubernetes resource.
-It is not recommended to do so without the aid of a Provider Connectivity Assurance support specialist.
-Another common troubleshooting tip is to delete pods so they are recreated with a fresh start.
+To work around issues, you may need to edit a deployment, StatefulSet, ConfigMap, or other another Kubernetes resource.
+Do not make these changes without guidance from a Provider Connectivity Assurance support specialist.
+Another common troubleshooting step is to delete pods to recreate them with a fresh start.